magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ### Composing tasks

-To see how the newly defined `testing` task can be used by composing it with the `dev` task, start the IFDE as follows:
+To see how the newly defined `testing` task can be used with the `dev` task, start the IFDE as follows:

 ```bash
 cd /path/to/modern-cljs